 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But there are plenty of good reasons to give your brain a break, he says.
 Not convinced you have time to take five?
 Keep reading.

 Have you ever gotten stuck doing a crossword puzzle, set it aside and came back to solve it easily after a break?
 That’s no accident.
 “Our brains are like sponges,” says Dr. Bea.
 “They can only soak up so much information before they’re saturated, then they have to dry out a bit.”

 Your brain needs a rest now and then.
+A little downtime is important for your brain health.
 Research has found that taking breaks can improve your mood, boost your performance and increase your ability to concentrate and pay attention.

 When you don’t give your mind a chance to pause and refresh, it doesn’t work as efficiently.
 You might also be more likely to experience burnout and the health problems that go hand-in-hand with chronic stress.

 “When you take breaks, you can solve problems in fresher ways than you could if you just kept your nose to the grindstone,” he says.
 “Our brains are like any machine: They need a rest.”

 Let the default mode network out to play